 4. Juan de Rueda, who died before his mother, as he is not mentioned in her will.
 Damiana wrote in her will that "several children" of hers were already dead.

 There were another two women in the 1620 household: Juana Rosales and Elvira González, who were probably Damiana's daughters, but Elvira was also the name of Damiana's mother-in-law.

 The Rueda family also lived with servants: five Indian women named Isabel, Felipa, Catalina, Juana, and Isabel, and one "mulato" man named Alonso.

-The "Genealogías de Santa Fé de Bogotá" says that Cristóbal de Rueda González and Damiana Pérez de Rosales, María, although the source could be confusing her with Alonso de Rueda Rosales's daughter, seen below.
+The "Genealogías de Santa Fé de Bogotá" mentions another daughter of Cristóbal de Rueda González and Damiana Pérez de Rosales, María, although the source could be confusing her with Alonso de Rueda Rosales's daughter, seen below.